scrapy/scrapy/docs/topics/downloader-middleware.rst

     anything from the Internet.

-    The HTTP cache is useful for testing spiders faster (without having to wait for downloads every time) and for trying your spider off-line when you don't have an Internet connection.
+    The HTTP cache is useful for testing spiders faster (without having to wait for downloads every time) and for trying your spider offline, when you don't have an Internet connection.

 File system storage